Denis Pritt: Legal career

 Pritt played a significant role in the Singaporean "Fajar trial" in May 1954.
-He was the lead counsel of the University Socialist Club with the assistance of Lee Kuan Yew as the junior counsel and helped the Club to win the case eventually.
+He was the lead counsel of the University Socialist Club with the assistance of Lee Kuan Yew as the junior counsel and helped the club to win the case eventually.
 From 1965 to 1966, he was Professor of Law at the University of Ghana.

+Pritt was said to have encouraged Billy Strachan, a fellow communist activist and one of the pioneers of black civil rights in Britain, to study law.
+Strachan then went onto be elected the President of Inner London Justices' Clerks' Society, and became an expert in laws regarding adoption, marriage, and drink driving.

 Death and legacy

 Pritt died in 1972 at his home in Pamber Heath, Hampshire.
-Dennis Pritt Road in Nairobi, Kenya is named after him.
+Denis Pritt Road in Nairobi, Kenya is named after him.

 Pritt is one of those on Orwell's list, a list prepared by George Orwell for the Information Research Department in 1949, after the start of the Cold War.
 The list was officially published in 2003, but had circulated before then.
 It listed notable writers and others whom Orwell considered to be sympathetic to the Soviet Union.
 In the document, Orwell noted that Pritt was "almost certainly underground Communist", but also a "Good MP (i.e. locally).
 Very able and courageous".